decred/dcrdocs/docs/wallets/cli/dcrwallet-tickets.md

 ##### Ticket Price

 To get the current ticket price, issue the `dcrctl --wallet getstakeinfo` command and look for the `difficulty` value.
-This is the price of each ticket in the current price window. you will want to adjust your `spendlimit` argument in the `purchaseticket` command to be greater than this `difficulty` value when purchasing tickets manually.
+This is the price of each ticket in the current price window.
+You will want to adjust your `spendlimit` argument in the `purchaseticket` command to be greater than this `difficulty` value when purchasing tickets manually.

 ---